Bieine/Public_Speaking/README.md

 # Slides and code
-Prsentation slides and other things of my public speaking engagement
+Presentation slides and other things of my public speaking engagement